Reno Occupational Therapy Universities with Course Descriptions

 Once enrolled, students complete coursework similar to the graduate-level work found within the 5-year transfer program.
 Coursework includes OT program development,health care policies and leadership, and advanced OT theory and research.

 There are other school options available for aspiring students seeking a career in the field of occupational therapy.
-San Jose State University, located about 247 miles from Reno, NV, offers a Master of Science in Occupational Therapy as well as a post-professional, online master's program.
+San Jose State University, located about 247 miles from Reno, NV, offers a Master of Science in Occupational Therapy as well as an undergraduate Pre-Occupational Therapy degree.
 Touro University is the only college in Nevada to offer a graduate program in occupational therapy.
 It offers a Master of Science in Occupational Therapy (MSOT) program at its Henderson, NV, campus, which is about 462 miles from Reno.
-The College of Southern Nevada (CSN) also offers an Associate of Applied Science in occupational therapy assisting at its Charleston campus in Las Vegas, which is about 445 miles from Reno.

 There is one college in Reno with related programs.
 The College of Nevada - Reno offers two undergraduate programs that provide preparation for graduate studies in occupational therapy - a B.S. in Community Health Sciences and a B.S. in Human Development and Family Studies.
 This school has a convenient campus location about one mile from downtown Reno.